github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 - **Argument[1]** selects the second argument of calls to that member (the argument containing the callback).
 - **Parameter[0]** selects the first parameter of the callback (the parameter named **event**).
 - **Member[data]** selects accesses to the **data** property of the event object.
-- Finally, the kind **remote-flow** indicates that this is considered a source of remote flow.
+- Finally, the kind **remote** indicates that this is considered a source of remote flow.

 Continued example: Restricting the event type
 ---------------------------------------------